plp13/qman/man/qman.1.md

 - _/etc/qman/qman.conf_

 The process stops once a configuration file has been found.

+Configuration files are not cumulative.
+If, for example, both _\${HOME}/.config/qman/qman.conf_ and _/etc/xdg/qman/qman.conf_ exist, only the former will be processed, according to the aforementioned search order.

 **Qman**'s configuration file uses the basic
 [INI file format](https://en.wikipedia.org/wiki/INI_file), extended with an